citlaligm/Behavioral-cloning/README.md

 The dataset provided contained the left and right views corresponding to each center image.
 Using these images and adding a constant, in this case 0.25,  we can teach the model how to recover when going off the road.
 This constant is added to left views since the car should move to the right to get to the center and for the right view is substracted since the car should move to the left to get to the center.

 ##Noise in the steering angle
-I added some random noise to the steering angle in the training data this with the purpose of generating more images with the different angles, this noise is in the range of 0 to 4% .
+I added some random noise to the steering angle in the training data, this with the purpose of aumenting the number of right responses to each image.
+The noise is in the range of 0 to 4% .